frappe/erpnext_documentation/user/manual/en/customize-erpnext/articles/table-multiselect-field.md

 ## Step 1: Create a child DocType.

-Create a new DocType, enable 'Is Child Table' and 'Editable Grid' checkboxes and add a field with 'Link' type as shown below.
+Create a new DocType, enable 'Is Child Table' and 'Editable Grid' check-boxes and add a field with 'Link' type as shown below.

 Set the link field as mandatory.